Light rings and long-lived modes in quasi-black hole spacetimes: Introduction

 However, the ultracompact stars discussed in \cite{Cardoso:2014sna} always have a radius smaller than $3M$, and thus the existence of LR is guaranteed.
-To investigate the relationship between the LR and stability of horizonless spacetimes, an ideal model should contain a critical parameter at which the LR just appears, and then we can check if this is also a critical point for the stability of the spacetime.
-In this paper, we shall revisit the quasi-black hole (QBH) models, constructed by Lue, Weinberg, Lemos, et.al. \cite{Lue:2000qr, Lue:2000nm, Lemos:2003gx,Lemos:2007yh,Lemos:2009uk,Lemos:2010te}.
-The one-parameter family of static solutions are everywhere nonsingular but can come arbitrarily close to a black hole at certain critical parameters.
-These models can show how horizonless spacetimes continuously transfer to a true black hole solution.
+To investigate the relationship between the LR and the stability of the QNM, we need a one-parameter family of solutions where the LR appears at certain critical value, and then we can check if this is also a critical point for the stability of the spacetime.
+Such solutions are not easy to find.
+Fortunately, a series of horizonless spacetimes, which are called quasi-black holes (QBH), have been constructed and discussed by Lue, Weinberg, Lemos, et.al. \cite{Lue:2000qr, Lue:2000nm, Lemos:2003gx, Lemos:2007yh, Lemos:2009uk,Lemos:2010te}.
+QBH was motivated by the question whether static and horizonless spacetimes can come arbitrarily close to a black hole.
+A charged dust model was constructed, which satisfies the Einstein-Maxwell equations \cite{Lemos:2003gx}.
+The make the solution approach a black hole, it turns out that the dust must be extremal, i.e., the energy density of the dust must be equal to its charge density.
+This is a family of solutions parameterized by $c$.
+When $c=0$, it is just the extremal Reissner-Nordstr\"om (RN) black hole.
+This model can show how horizonless spacetimes continuously transfer to a true black hole.
+So when $c\to 0$, we expect the existence of LRs since black holes always have LRs.
+Also, we expect that the LRs disappear for some larger values of $c$ which correspond to configurations far away from the black hole.
+In this paper, we show that it is indeed the case.
 By using null geodesic equations, we find a critical parameter $c=\sqrt{\frac{2}{27}}$.
 For $0<c<\sqrt{\frac{2}{27}}$, there always exist two LRs.
 For $c>\sqrt{\frac{2}{27}}$, the LRs disappear.
-When $c\to 0$, the solution reduces to the extremal RN black hole.
-Furthermore, we calculate the quasinormal modes for QBHs.
+This allows us to check the relation between the LR and the stability of the spacetime by calculating the quasinormal modes for QBHs.
 We find that the long-live modes survive for the range where LRs exist, indicating the instability of the spacetime.
 For the parameter range where the LRs do not exist, the long-live modes also disappear.
-Therefore, we use the QBHs to show explicitly that the existence of LR is closely related to the stability of spacetimes.
+Therefore, we use QBHs to show explicitly that the existence of LR is closely related to the stability of spacetimes.

 The remaining parts of the paper are organized as follows.
 In section 2, we give a quick review of the quasi-black holes.
 In section 3, we present a detailed study of LRs in quasi-black hole spacetimes.
 In section 4, we study the quasinormal modes of gravitational perturbations for quasi-black holes.
 We summarize and discuss our results in section 5.